How to Obtain Your Marriage License

 The above link will also let you register as an officiant if you are not yet registered in Nevada.

-Be aware that marriage license requirements, in both California and Nevada, will vary from county to county and often change.
+Be aware that marriage license requirements, in both California and Nevada, will vary from county to county and can change.
 The above information is for guidance only.
-It is important that you verify all information with the county clerk directly.
+Verify all information with the county clerk directly.